Yoshi106/WorkFlow-SoloMVP/README.md

 # Getting Started with SIMPLE WORKFLOW APP

+This app is a siimple workflow tool and aims to make people to work at home without using email or papers.
-This project was created during my time as a student at Code Chrysalis
+This was created during my time as a student at Code Chrysalis

 ## Available Scripts